 Instructor contact information is located on the Student Schedule within myCommNet's Banner Student Self-Service.

-For the most up to date information on library services please visit their webpage at nv.edu/library.
+For the most up to date information on library services including hours please visit their webpage at nv.edu/library.

 We understand the uncertainty you’re feeling and we are here for you.
 Make sure to check in with your faculty during office hours to discuss any concerns you may have about the class.
 Additionally, you may contact the Academic Center for Excellence (ACE) for tutoring.
 They are available to provide remote tutoring via Microsoft Teams.
 You can also make an online appointment with a librarian to get assistance with research.